Peer Mentorship

 Texas Career Engagement offers multiple ways for undergraduate students to have career conversations directly with peers.
-We offer two unique career peer programs—the Longhorn Career Peers and the Career Identity Mentor programs—to support UT students as they explore and navigate their unique career development journeys.
+We offer a unique career peer program—the Longhorn Career Peer Mentor Program—to support UT students as they explore and navigate their unique career development journeys.
 Below, you will find overviews of each program, services provided and how you can get involved.

-Longhorn Career Peers (LCPs) are trained and supervised paraprofessionals who provide career assistance to other undergraduate students through Texas Career Engagement.
-Responsibilities of LCPs include critiquing resumes, conducting practice interviews, assisting peers with job search strategies and promoting Texas Career Engagement.
-Hiring takes place each spring.
+Longhorn Career Peers (LCPMs) are trained and supervised paraprofessionals who provide career assistance to other undergraduate students through Texas Career Engagement.
+Responsibilities of LCPMs include critiquing resumes, conducting practice interviews, assisting peers with job search strategies, promoting Texas Career Engagement through tabling and presentations, as well as serving as a peer mentor in the Longhorn Career Peer Mentoring Program.
+Hiring for LCPMs takes place each spring and recruitment for mentees occur at the end of each semester.

 Drop-in Hours

 Get career support from trained UT students Monday- Friday in FAC 2.236; no appointment needed!
-Longhorn Career Peers are available every week day from 12-4 p.m. for 10-15 minute meetings about:
+Longhorn Career Peers are available on Mondays from 1-4p.m. and Tuesdays through Fridays from 12-4 p.m. for 10-15 minute meetings about:

 • Resumes & Cover Letters